Alicia Ann Spottiswoode: Archaeology

 In 1863 Scott oversaw excavations on two barrows on the Spottiswoode estate, and the subsequent paper was published in Volume 5 of the Proceedings of the Society of Antiquaries of Scotland as "communicated by Professor JY Simpson."
 The artefacts found during excavations are now in the collections of the National Museums of Scotland.

 In Volume 6 of the Proceedings of the Society of Antiquaries of Scotland a report on an excavation of the tumuli at Hartlaw was published by John Stuart.
 He reported that the excavation was directed by Scott, who was assisted by a Mrs. Warrender.

+Lord John Scott died in 1900.
+Under the will of her father, she resumed her maiden name Spottiswoode in 1866, and was sometimes known as Lady John Scott Spottiswoode.

 In 1868 the Society of Antiquaries of Scotland began to discuss the admission of women as members, as several archaeological societies in England had begun to admit them as well.
 The Society established its first official membership category for women, then known as Lady Associate.
-Lady John Scott was admitted as the first Lady Associate in 1870.Lady Associates were honorary members of the Society.
+Lady John Scott was admitted as the first Lady Associate in 1870.
+Lady Associates were honorary members of the Society.
 The number of Lady Associates permitted in the Society was limited to twenty five at a time.
 Lady Associates did not pay member fees and were allowed to submit communications to be read at meetings by male Fellows, although not permitted to attend said meetings in person.